 Therefore it is important to contact a lawyer as soon as possible to make sure this critical evidence is preserved, ensuring that it can be made available for trial.

-As a common defense to slip and fall cases, businesses often claim that signage and warnings were present to warn of a wet floor or other hazardous area.
+According to a slip and fall accident attorney as a common defense to slip and fall cases, businesses often claim that signage and warnings were present to warn of a wet floor or other hazardous area.
 Again, this is often refuted by video evidence.

 When signage or warnings are in place, Penn & Seaborn’s lawyers can evaluate whether the warning was visible, conspicuous, and placed close enough to where the fall occurred to provide proper notice to a business’s customers.